Meet Your Directors

 Robert “Bob” Ayres

 Robert “Bob” Ayres is a retired banking executive with 48 years of experience in both public and private-sector banking and construction financing and management.
-He joined the GHD board in September 2010 to fill a vacancy, and was then elected to two four-year terms in 2012 and 2016.
-He has served on the GHD board as chair of the GHD Proposition G General Obligation Bond Committee, Finance/Audit Committee, Investment Committee and Legal/Legislative Committee.
+He joined the GHD board in September 2010 to fill a vacancy, and was then elected to three four-year terms in 2012, 2016, and 2020.
+He currently serves as treasurer and chair of the Finance Committee for GHC, and is a member of Finance and Advocacy Committees for Sharp HealthCare.
 Prior to joining the Board, Ayres served on the GHD Proposition G Independent Citizens’ Bond Oversight Committee (ICBOC), which oversees the District’s $247 million bond measure approved by voters to modernize Grossmont Hospital.
 He is a resident of El Cajon and is a graduate of San Diego State University and Southern Methodist University’s Graduate School of Banking.
 Bob and wife Elaine have been married since 1966, and have two daughters and two grandchildren.

 Gloria A. Chadwick, RN